ccmpbll/printspy/README.md

 A self-hosted dashboard for monitoring multiple 3D printers — OctoPrint and PrusaLink — from a single web interface.

+This has been created mostly for my own use.
+If someone else finds it useful, all the better.
+If you would like to contribute, please be my guest, I need folks with other printers.

 > **Early Development** — expect rough edges, breaking changes, and evolving APIs.
 Feedback and contributions welcome.

 ## What it does